SonarSource/sonarlint-intellij/README.md

 or the **Gradle** toolbar in IntelliJ, under `Tasks/intellij`.
 The instance files are stored under `build/idea-sandbox`.

-To run against a specific version of IntelliJ, the `runIdeDirectory` property can be used as such:
+To run against a specific IDE, the `runIdeDirectory` property can be used as such:

     ./gradlew :runIde -PrunIdeDirectory=<IDE_PATH>